-Tender braised pork shoulder melds with a homemade, roasted green chile sauce for the ultimate wood-fired chile verde recipe.
+Tender braised pork shoulder melds with a homemade, roasted green chile sauce for the ultimate wood-fired chile verde perfect for tacos, burritos, or served over a bowl of rice.

 Place pork shoulder in a medium bowl and toss with flour and season with salt and pepper.

-When ready to cook, set the temperature to High and preheat lid closed, for 15 minutes.
+When ready to cook, set Traeger temperature to 500℉ and preheat lid closed, for 15 minutes.

 Place a large cast iron skillet directly on the bottom rack of the grill and let preheat 20 minutes.

 Place tomatillos, jalapeños, onion and garlic on a sheet tray lined with parchment paper.
-Drizzle 2 tablespoon of olive oil over vegetables and season with salt and pepper.
+Drizzle 2 tablespoons of olive oil over vegetables and season with salt and pepper.
 Stir to coat.

 Place remaining 2 tablespoon of olive oil in the cast iron pan and follow with pork shoulder.
 Spread meat out evenly.